WMGM-TV: Subchannels

-The station's digital signal is multiplexed:

 Analog-to-digital conversion

-WMGM-TV discontinued regular programming on its analog signal, over UHF channel 40, on June 12, 2009, the official date in which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
-The station's digital signal remained on its pre-transition UHF channel 36.
-Through the use of PSIP, digital television receivers display the station's virtual channel as its former UHF analog channel 40.
+WMGM-TV ended regular programming on its analog signal, over UHF channel 40, on June 12, 2009, the official date on which full-power television stations in the United States transitioned from analog to digital broadcasts under federal mandate.
+The station's digital signal remained on its pre-transition UHF channel 36, using virtual channel 40.

 Coverage area

 WMGM-TV primarily serves Atlantic, Cape May and Cumberland counties.
-Its digital over-the-air signal also penetrates parts of southern Ocean County, southern Burlington County, eastern Camden and Gloucester counties and coastal Delaware, even though the station has no cable carriage in these areas.
+Its digital over-the-air signal also penetrates parts of southern Ocean County, southern Burlington County, eastern Camden and Gloucester counties and coastal Delaware.

-It is also available on cable throughout Salem County.
-In addition, WMGM is also on cable in Vineland and Turnersville which covers parts of eastern Camden and Gloucester counties such as Winslow Township and the Williamstown/Monroe Township area.
-This is the only location where WMGM is carried out of its designated area.
-However, it is only viewable on Comcast Xfinity digital channel 247.
-DirecTV and Dish Network had carried the station in the Philadelphia market until 2011, because of signal issues.

-CATV

-In coastal and some interior portions of Sussex County, Delaware, WMGM was carried on CATV systems during the 1970s and possibly the 1980s.
-At one time, WMGM-TV was carried on 56 cable systems in 244 municipalities across 10 counties (including parts of Monmouth County, in the New York City market).